 I highly recommend getting the permit the night before your lottery day.
 This will allow you to get an early start and make the most of your 18 hours to drive the Denali Park Road.
 The Savage River Station (Mile 15) opens at 6 a.m.

 – One entry per person – they do check based on names and billing address.
-There is no age limit so kids can win permits.
-Travis from One Mile at a Time’s infant won a Denali Road lottery permit.
+There is no age limit so children can win permits.

 – Those selected for a Road Lottery permit will be charged the $25 fee automatically.
 The park entrance fee is payable at the Denali Visitor Center when you pick up the permit.
 Interagency Federal Land passes will cover the park entrance fee.
 Please bring your pass with you along with photo identification.